awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 1. Packages are selected for the update according to the follow guidelines:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/patch-manager-how-it-works-linux-rules.html)

-For information about patch compliance status values, see [About Patch Compliance States](about-patch-compliance-states.md)\.
+For information about patch compliance status values, see [About Patch Compliance Status Values](about-patch-compliance-states.md)\.

 ## How Patch Baseline Rules Work on RHEL<a name="patch-manager-how-it-works-linux-rules-rhel"></a>